monsoonmaelstrom/book2/book2.md

 “Lisette’s dead,” Alex says before anyone else has the chance to speak.

 “What?
-How?” she asks looking more surprised than upset by the news.
+How?” she asks, looking more surprised than upset by the news.

 “You remember how we told you all that magic could go sideways fast?”
 Alex asks.